EBISPOT/OLS-graphview/README.md

 * **JQuery:** Is used by the plugin (version 1.7+) https://jquery.com and therefor has to be available

 # Relying on
 * **visjs:** The plugin uses visjs as mention multiple times.
 The library has a lot more to offer than 'just' network graphs, so if you are interested, check it out at http://visjs.org.
-Since vis js is packed into the build/ols-graphview.js, you do not have to include it externally.
+Since visjs is packed into the build/ols-graphview.js, you do not have to include it externally.
 * **awesomeplete:** Is used as a autocomplete js library for the searchbox (https://leaverou.github.io/awesomplete/).
 Awesomeplete is packed into the build/ols-graphview.js, you do not have to include it externally.

 # If you are interested in this plugin...